baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 ## Exposing an entire ConfigMap as the binding Secret

-If you are injecting all the values from a `ConfigMap` service resource, you must specify it as an attribute in the backing service custom resource.
+If you are projecting all the values from a `ConfigMap` service resource, you must specify it as an attribute in the backing service custom resource.
 For example, if the attribute is part of the `.spec` section, you can create and use a `specDescriptors` array.
 Or, if the attribute is part of the `.status`